 There are many miles of paths and tracks through Moors Valley Country Park and Forest.
 You are welcome to walk on any of these paths however the best routes have been waymarked.

 The routes range in distance from 3/4 mile to 5 miles and are easy to follow.
-The walking routes are waymarked on the ground with round posts with the appropriate coloured band however a detailed ‘Explore’ map which shows all the waymarked walk and cycle routes as well as the Fitness Trail features is available to buy for £1 from the Information Point in the Visitor Centre.
+The walking routes are waymarked on the ground with posts with the appropriate coloured band, however a detailed ‘Explore’ map which shows all waymarked walking and cycling trail is available to buy for £1 from the Visitor Centre.

 Please note: this is an area of countryside and a working forest; there are lakes, rivers and ponds, uneven footpaths, people and machinery at work.
 Please stay on the footpaths and keep those in your care close to you.